rg-3/tenv.rb/README.md

 __<a id='commands-delete-your-likes'>Delete likes</a>__

-The `delete-my-likes` command can delete all your likes, regardless of how many :)
+The `delete-my-likes` command can delete all your likes.

     [2] pry(#<TWEnv>)> delete-my-likes